Leadership is not a right or gift, it’s a responsibility to be earned.

 I Timothy 3:8-10

-When assessing who should join the board, remain on the board, or leave the board, asking these questions of each one will help you tremendously.
+When assessing who should join the board, remain on the board, or leave the board, pursuing these qualities with each person will help you tremendously.

 Four essential qualities toward earning the honor to board level leadership:

-All elders, deacons, and overseers, etc., should be prayer warriors.
-Prayer must be considered a foundational fundamental to a spiritual leader’s life.
-Click To Tweet Does the person pray for what burdens God’s heart for the sake of the Kingdom and the overall good of the church?
+All elders, deacons, and overseers etc., should be prayer warriors.
+Prayer must be considered a foundational basic to a spiritual leader’s life.
+Does the person pray for what burdens God’s heart for the sake of the Kingdom and the overall good of the church?
 On a more personal level, is he or she quick to confess, forgive and seek after the bond of peace?
 All of these are fruit of genuine prayer.

 An elder does not have to agree with everything the pastor says to remain loyal.
-But once a decision is made by the board as a whole or the pastor, there must be 100% loyalty at a heart level.
+But once a decision has been made by the board as a whole, or the pastor, there must be 100% loyalty at a heart level.
 It is a leadership misstep when someone declares: “I’m loyal to God, not the pastor.
 I do what God says!”
 That extreme over-leveraging of God as a spiritual trump card does not earn anyone the role of church leadership.
-We are all loyal to God, and under Him, we also have human authorities to whom we submit.
+We are all loyal to God, and under Him we also have human authorities to whom we submit.
 If we cannot submit and follow, we cannot lead.

 3) Develop from the heart to the heart.

-Whether your board members are a true gift and blessing or causing heartache, investing in their leadership development is of vital importance.
+Whether your board members are a true gift and blessing or causing heartache, investing in their leadership development is vitally important.
 Make that your gift to them.

-Approximately once a month, (maybe every other month), outside the board meeting, huddle up and don’t do any church business.
+Approximately 4 to 6 times a year, outside the board meeting, huddle up and don’t do any church business.
 Pray together and help them grow as leaders.
 Select an excellent leadership or spiritual life book and move through it together.
 Take a chapter or two at a time.
 Ask two questions: What are you learning?
 And, how are you applying what you learn?
 If you want to teach a brief leadership lesson (not a sermon) with discussion, that’s great!